AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Results and Discussion

 In previous datasets, at least one of the adversarial baselines reaches performance close to the \textsc{full} model: in WiC (EN), \textsc{Ctx} has a gap of only 2 points.
 In XL-WiC (DE), \textsc{Tgt} is only 1 point away from \textsc{Full}.
+In MCL-WiC (EN), the gap between \textsc{Ctx} and \textsc{Full} is even below 1 point.
 This would also be the case in \resource were it not for the extra adversarial examples (rows +A): by virtue of this change, the distance between \textsc{Full} and the best adversarial baseline is 6.4 points in DE and 5.0 in ZH.
 Therefore, it is safe to conclude that a higher score on \resource better reflects a deep semantic understanding by the model.
-Moreover, the last column of Table~\ref{table:context vs target word} also includes human accuracy as a reference.
+Moreover, the last column of Table~\ref{table:context vs target word} also includes reference human accuracy.
 While the best baseline in XL-WiC even surpasses the human upper bound, the addition of adversarial examples in \resource combined with higher human accuracy drastically increases the gap between the two: 13.5 points in DE and 16.5 in ZH.
 Overall, this results in a much more challenging evaluation benchmark.

+In addition, we report separate results on these adversarial examples, and compare with model performance on non-adversarial examples for DE, RU, JA, ZH and AR, within the supervised setting (Table~\ref{table:adver}).
+It is clear that the adversarial examples pose a much greater challenge for the model with overall much lower scores.
+This is expected as for adversarial examples the models must have a finer-grained and more accurate understanding of both the target word semantics and the surrounding (sentential) context.